 Urethral injuries usually occur in men.
 Most major urethral injuries are due to blunt trauma.
-Penetrating urethral trauma is less common, occurring mainly as a result of gunshot wounds, or, alternatively, due to inserting objects into the urethra during sexual activity or because of psychiatric illness.
+Penetrating urethral trauma is less common, occurring mainly as a result of gunshot wounds, or alternatively, due to inserting objects into the urethra during sexual activity, penile fractures, or because of psychiatric illness.

 Symptoms of urethral injuries include pain with voiding or inability to void.
 Blood at the urethral meatus is the most important sign of a urethral injury.
 Additional signs include perineal, scrotal, penile, and labial ecchymosis, edema, or both.
 Abnormal location of the prostate on rectal examination (so-called high-riding prostate) is an inaccurate indicator of a urethral injury.
 Blood on digital, rectal, or vaginal examination requires thorough evaluation.